 - What type of subfloor do I have?

 - What condition is my subfloor in?

-A thicker vinyl is more durable, right?
-Actually, the durability of vinyl plank flooring is determined by the wear layer.
-So don’t assume that all thicker vinyl flooring will be more durable.
+The durability of vinyl plank flooring is determined by the wear layer.
 When shopping for vinyl plank flooring, pay also attention to the wear layer.
 Just like the thickness, the thicker the wear layer, the more durable the floor will be.
 Make sure to choose features of the flooring that’s right for you and your application, using the same questions posed above.

 The wear layer is the protective coating on top of the decorative layer of the vinyl flooring.
 The most popular is a urethane-based layer that protects the floor against scratches, stains, and scuff marks.
 The wear layer keeps the original look of the floor longer, providing a maintenance-free finish.

 If you are installing in a high traffic area, it is recommended you choose a thicker vinyl floor as it will provide more sturdiness and support.
 Thicker vinyl floors are also more forgiving to imperfect subfloors.
-If you are concerned about your subfloor, choose a thicker floor, however we always suggest to install new floors a subfloor that is even, clean and dry.
+If you are concerned about your subfloor, choose a thicker floor, however we always suggest installing new floors on a subfloor that is even, clean and dry.